 Is There Change on the Horizon for Cosmetics?

 There are signs of hope that the cosmetics industry could be poised for a major overhaul, however:

-- Major Companies Phase Out Phthalates: Under pressure from the CSC, top cosmetics companies L’Oréal, Revlon, and Unilever recently said they have voluntarily removed phthalates DBP and DEHP from products sold in the US.
-Avon, Procter & Gamble, and Estée Lauder agreed to remove phthalates from their products in 2004.
+- Major Companies Phase Out Phthalates: Cosmetics companies L’Oréal, Revlon, and Unilever have voluntarily removed phthalates DBP and DEHP from products sold in the US.
+Whole Foods and Target have removed or restricted personal care products with phthalates in their stores.

-- The Campaign for Safe Cosmetics: The CSC is calling on all cosmetics companies to phase the chemicals banned from the EU out of products sold in the US.
-Visit www.safecosmetics.org to help the CSC call on companies to be responsible.
+- The Campaign for Safe Cosmetics: The CSC is calling on all cosmetics companies to phase out toxic chemicals.
 “Consumers have real power they’re not exercising,” Janet Nudelman of the CSC told Dragonfly Media.
 “We need to let cosmetics companies know we’re not going to buy their products unless they make a strong commitment to safety.”